martinezmatias/website/content/home/teaching.md

 +++

- I am assistant professor (Maitre de Conférences in France) at the ISTV University of Valenciennes.
-I am in charge of the following courses:
+ I am assistant professor (Maitre de Conférences in France) at the Université Polytechnique Hauts-de France and INSA Hauts-de-France.
+ I am lecturer of the following courses:

 - Advanced programming in C
 - Object-oriented programming